FAQ’s-Frequently Asked Questions

 If you don’t see your question on this page, e-mail us.
 We’ll get back to you promptly.

-We accept most major credit cards, PayPal, checks drawn on a U.S. bank, or money orders.
-We also now have a way to accept direct electronic transfers through Intuit PaymentNetwork, by the same trusted company that brings you Quickbooks and TurboTax.
+We accept most major credit cards, PayPal, or checks or money orders drawn on a U.S. bank.
 If you have a preference, let us know and we’ll make a note of it.
 If you would like to mail us a payment, you can do so at any time after approving the official estimate.

-We are happy to begin work on your book or Bible with no up-front payment in most cases, except for leathers that must be special ordered, mostly Harmatan goatskin and kangaroo and leathers in which we do not stock all the colors.
+We are happy to begin work on your book or Bible with no up-front payment in most cases, except for leathers that must be special ordered, mostly Sokoto goatskin and kangaroo.

 Click here to read our article about bookbinding lingo.